-Thank you to everyone for supporting J. EDGAR KLEZMER in its first full-production theatrical run at the Centenary Stage Company.
-We are thrilled to report that our Indiegogo campaign was entirely successful — we surpassed our target on February 24, and contributions have now brought us to over 120% of our original goal!
+Thank you to everyone for supporting J. EDGAR KLEZMER in its first full-production theatrical run at Centenary Stage Company [NJ], which also led to our bringing the show to a sold-out run Off-Off Broadway (The New York Times gave us a glowing review opening night at HERE Arts Center!)
+With additional support, we were also able to take this performance on to the larger stage of The Emelin Theatre [Westchester].
+Our original Indiegogo campaign was entirely successful — we surpassed our target on February 24, and contributions have now brought us to over 130% of our initial goal!

 We also accept contributions by PayPal, credit card or check.
 Click here to donate using PayPal or credit card: